Hydroiodic/PyOE_Website/src/markdown/details.md

 ## Dataloader

 We have provided a lot of datasets with regard to *Open Environment Challenges* for you to use as the same as in the paper [OEBench](https://arxiv.org/pdf/2308.15059v3).
-And some conclusions on these datasets have also been demonstrated on this website ([Clike Here](/datasets)).
+And some conclusions on these datasets have also been demonstrated on [this website](/datasets).

 You may choose any of the datasets for data loading and our library will download datasets from the internet automatically.
 If you want to change the *task* of a dataset or anything like that, you may directly change it in the folder ```dataset_experiment_info```.